Comparative Analysis: Benchmarking Your Content Against Competitors

 Craft a Competitive Content Plan

-Start by treating content decisions as triage: decide whether to update, create, or promote based on measurable signals (traffic, ranking, conversion potential).
+Start by treating content decisions as triage: decide whether to update, create, or promote based on measurable signals like traffic, ranking, and conversion potential.
 A tight decision framework prevents wasted production hours and focuses resources where impact is highest.
 Use simple triggers — declining traffic with steady impressions → update; no coverage + strategic keyword → create long-form; strong-performing pages with low conversion → promote — and apply consistent KPI targets so outcomes are reproducible.

 Prioritization matrix: update vs create vs promote